WXKD

 WXKD (920 AM) is a radio station licensed to serve Brantley, Alabama, United States.
-The station is owned by Roscoe Miller, through licensee Autaugaville Radio, Inc. It normally airs an Urban Contemporary format.
+The station is owned by Roscoe Miller, through licensee Autaugaville Radio, Inc. It airs an urban adult contemporary music format.

 History

 This station received its original construction permit from the Federal Communications Commission (FCC) on October 28, 1982.
 The new station was assigned the call letters WYNI by the FCC on December 22, 1982.
 WYNI received its license to cover from the FCC on March 31, 1983.

 In January 1993, Hub City Broadcasting Corp., then-recently acquired by Joe McKissick, reached an agreement to transfer the license for this station to McKissick Enterprises.
 The deal was approved by the FCC on February 24, 1993, and the transaction was consummated on April 9, 1993.

 In August 1999, McKissick Enterprises contracted to sell WYNI to Walter J. Bowen's Southern Media Communications of Monroeville, Inc., for a reported $36,500.
 The deal was approved by the FCC on October 22, 1999, but the transaction was never consummated and the license stayed with McKissick Enterprises.

 In February 2007, McKissick Enterprises reached a new agreement to sell this station to Brantley Broadcast Associates, LLC—again for a reported $36,500 in cash.
 This deal was approved by the FCC on April 30, 2007, and the transaction was consummated on June 6, 2007.
 The new owners had the callsign changed to WEZZ on July 5, 2007, as part of a swap between several co-owned radio stations.

 On December 31, 2008, a petition for reconsideration of the license transfer authorization was filed by Tri-State Communications, Inc. As of February 18, 2009, that petition was awaiting action by the FCC.